jmoore2081/smackgrc/src/pages/requirements/index.md

 templateKey: requirements-page
 title: SMACK GRC Requirements
 mainDescription: >-
-  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
+  Whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC can meet your requirements, helping you to ensure that your organization's risks are well managed and compliance position clearly understood.
 image: /img/undraw_setup_analytics_8qkl.png
 heading: Requirements for GRC
 description: >-
-  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
+  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC can meet your requirements, helping you to ensure that your organizations risks are well managed and compliance position clearly understood.
 intro:
   blurbs:
+    - title: 'Sarbanes Oxley, SOX'
+      image: /img/undraw_finance_0bdk.png
-    - text: >-
+      text: >-
         * SOX has evolved over the last number of years as the regulators, businesses and auditors have matured.
 Never has it been more important to ensure that evidence for the operation of controls is clear.